 As an update to this post, I thought I would post a photo that Linda Crank sent of the my work in this lovely space.

-College Hill Presbyterian Church.
+I am going to be showing a few new paintings at the College Hill Presbyterian Church.
 Unfortunately I will not be able to attend the concert because my silly brother decided to get married that night.
 Too bad, as I am a fan of Bach, though he hasn't done anything new in years.

 If you are interested, and you should be, the information is posted below.